Variance of the Number of Zeroes of Shift-Invariant Gaussian Analytic Functions: Theorem : Quadratic Variance

 \section{Theorem \ref{thm: var quadratic}: Quadratic Variance}

-Recall the notation $R_T=R^{a,b}_T = [-T,T]\times[a,b].$ From Theorem~\ref{thm: LLN} we know that where $Z$ is some random variable and the limit is in the almost sure sense.
+Recall the notation $R_T=R^{a,b}_T = [-T,T)\times[a,b].$ From Theorem~\ref{thm: LLN} we know that where $Z$ is some random variable and the limit is in the almost sure sense.
 Moreover, $\var Z>0$ if and only if the spectral measure of $f$ contains an atom.
 Clearly

 Theorem~\ref{thm: var quadratic} would be proved if we could change the limit with the variance on the left-hand side.
-By dominant convergence, it is enough to find an integrable majorant for the tails of
+By the dominanting convergence theorem, it is enough to find an integrable majorant for the tails of

-To this end we refer to an Offord-type estimate, which provides exponential bounds on tails of $X_T$: \begin{prop} Let $f$ be a stationary GAF in some horizontal strip, then using the notation above we have
+To this end we use the following proposition, which provides uniform exponential bounds on tails of $X_T$: \begin{prop} Let $f$ be a stationary GAF in some horizontal strip, then using the notation above we have

-\end{prop} This resembles Proposition 5.1 of~\cite{Naomi}, where the statement is given and proved for a slightly different family of random functions (so-called ``symmetric GAFs'').
-Nonetheless, the proof for GAFs requires but simple modifications, and we omit it.